This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-She had watched her sister die for her.
-And she’d done nothing about it.
-Yes, Evelyn is glad she doesn’t feel the pain of it, or the pain of anything.
+Yes, Evelyn is now glad that she doesn’t feel the pain of it, or the pain of anything.
 She can’t even imagine what life would be like if she could.
 It might hurt too much to live.

 One blow across the flame sends her room into darkness.
-Evelyn situates herself beneath the covers and shifts onto her side.
+Once Evelyn is situated beneath the covers, she shifts onto her side.
 Thinking about the past exhausts her, so she doesn’t like to think about it.
 She curls the covers in her fist and snuggles deep beneath them, emptying her mind of such thoughts.
 Instead, she thinks of the clear blue sky and the twittering of the birds in the treetops and the gentle breeze light with the smell of green things.

 General Asher Xerxes sits astride his horse near the entrance of the city.
 He can’t slow the excited beat of his heart.
 It’s his first day here in the city of Lockmire, where he has been reassigned to be the new leader of the city’s defensive and offensive forces.
-He came here a few times as a boy with his father, who trained the armies’ soldiers.
+He came here a few times as a boy with his father, who trained the armies’ soldiers a decade ago.
 The outside doesn’t look much different than it did when he first came here.
 He’s heard much about this city since then.
-The war took its toll on it a number of years back, but it has sprung onto its feet again with hardly the scars to show.
+The war took its toll on it, but it has sprung onto its feet again with hardly the scars to show.
 And now, it’s ready to begin really building its armies again.
-There are mutterings of a brewing war between Lockmire and her aggressive neighbor, Esterden.
+The rumours of war between Esterden and Lockmire have been confirmed already, so it’s high time..

-A little while back, Lockmire secretly asked for recommendations from other cities for a new general, since the former one had died during the time of peace.
+A little while back, Lockmire quietly asked for recommendations from other cities for a new general, since the former one had died during the time of peace.
 Asher had been among the list of highly recommended officers from Tarreth, his previous station.
 He couldn’t believe it when he found out, since he only commanded a group of guards for one wall of the massive city.
 The Municipality of Tarreth is the largest city in Ardellon, the mother of Lockmire and grandparent to its three holds.
 It’s called home by its many hundreds of occupants and its dozens of regime leaders.
 And out of all of them, the Captain of the Guard chose Asher.

 Asher shakes his head and laughs to himself as he dismounts and leaves his horse with the stable boy running up to him.
 Clearing his mind of her, he enters the castle.
 It’s a simple place compared to Lord Cyril’s Gallery in Tarreth, but, like the rest of the town, it possesses an inviting warmth, a strange sensation for a great hall.
-The long room is decorated with shelves of silver and desks of lovely green planters.
-Thick woolen drapes sag along the walls, streaked with gold and silver thread that shimmers in the light of the torches equidistant from each other between the desks of decorations.
+The long room is decorated with shelves of silver items and desks of lovely green planters.
+Thick woollen drapes sag along the walls, streaked with gold and silver thread that shimmers in the light of the torches equidistant from each other between the desks of decorations.
 The vaulted ceiling is also lit with candle chandeliers.
-The air isn’t close in here, unlike the massive, chilly rooms in Lord Cyril’s Gallery, but it’s also fresh with the scents of spring.
+The air is close in here, unlike the massive, chilly rooms in Lord Cyril’s Gallery, but it’s also fresh with the scents of spring.

 Two empty thrones at the end of the hall indicate the absence of the count and countess.
 Asher’s mouth slants and he walks hesitantly toward them, unsure of who he can ask for their whereabouts.
 He is halfway to the thrones when he sees the woman again.
 She enters through a doorway to his left, briefly glances at him, and sets down her water bucket.
 Upon approaching her,he realizes why she must not be the count’s concubine.
 The skin of her cheeks, forehead, jawline, neck, arms, and what little he can see of her legs are streaked with scars— cuts, irregular shaped marks, some that look like burn wounds.
 Places on her arms and legs where her tiny light hairs will never grow.
-Patches of gnarled gashes peaking out of the neckline of her dress.
+Patches of long-healed gashes peaking out of the neckline of her dress.
 And the streak of what he thought was dirt on her cheek is actually a darkening bruise.